DS1TPT/ABF_Lang/README.md

 ABF, Ascii BrainFuck
 ===
 ABF is an esoteric programming language inspired by BrainFuck.
-Here are the list of features.
+ABF can be considered as an dialect of BF.
-- 8 basic BF commands
+- 8 basic BF commands(half of them are assigned to different characters)
 - Various data types(schar, int, uchar, uint, double)
 - Logical/comparative/four fundamental calculations/modulus/bit-wise/bit-shift operators
 - Error code handling (to interpreter, flimsy)